benjimin/pywebcorp/README.md

     There already exists an attempt at reimplementing pywin32 using ctypes but it does not yet include SSPI. https://github.com/enthought/pywin32-ctypes
--   Python web access libraries (e.g. urllib2) already support proxy autodetection, which on Windows gets "Internet Options" from registry (i.e. as set by OS in control panel and iexplorer) or is overridden by env vars.
+-   Python web access libraries (e.g. urllib) already support proxy host/port autodetection, which on Windows gets "Internet Options" from registry (i.e. as set by OS in control panel and iexplorer) or is overridden by env vars.